Vernon-444/Live_Coding/Mastering_Reademe/README_TEMPLATE.md

 ## Description :speech_balloon:
 Give more details about your code such as:
-* Output
+1. Output
-* Input (does it only take certain data types?)
+1. Input (does it only take certain data types?)
-* Formatting
+1. Formatting
-* A prototype if someone was to use your code
+1. An example of using your code, and the output
+    1. Use code blocks!

 ### Return Value(s)
 * Tell us what you expect the code to return (assuming it does)!